Services to Help Solve Your Challenges

 Key Takeaways:

-For parents navigating the difficult decision of divorce, a common and deeply unsettling fear often surfaces: Will this experience predetermine my children’s future relationships?
-Will they be more likely to divorce themselves, as if divorce were somehow “contagious?”
+For parents navigating the difficult decision of divorce, a common and deeply unsettling fear often surfaces: will this experience predetermine my children’s future relationships?
+Will they be more likely to divorce themselves?

 While it’s true that some studies suggest a correlation, it’s crucial to understand the “why” behind these statistics and, more importantly, how parents can proactively interrupt any potential cycle.

 Some research may indicate a higher likelihood of divorce for children of divorced parents, but it’s important to look at the full picture.
-According to Nicholas Wolfinger, in his book published by Cambridge University Press, “Understanding the Divorce Cycle,” the risk of divorce is 50% higher when one spouse comes from a divorced home and 200% higher when both partners do.
+Studies, including insights from the Harvard Study of Adult Development and Pew Research, suggest that children of divorce are 50% more likely to end their own marriages by age 30.
 This is often attributed to altered perceptions of marriage commitment and challenges with conflict resolution developed during their formative years.

 However, these statistics don’t tell the whole story.
 Understanding the underlying reasons behind these trends empowers parents to intervene and guide their children toward healthier outcomes.
 It’s not a genetic contagion but rather a set of learned behaviors and psychological impacts: